 - Semisubmersible (Semi-sub)

 A Tension leg platform (TLP), is a floating offshore wind foundation that is kept at rest by means of heavy steel rods anchored on the seabed using suction anchors or suction caissons.
 The legs must always be stretched, this is achieved by the foundation being tensioned down below its normal water line.
 Thus, the vertical movement of the platform due to waves will also be limited to the elastic elongation of the braces.
 TLP foundations are well suited for production at large sea depths.
+Offshore Wind Design design offshore wind mooring solutions that are optimized for TLP concepts.

 A semi-submersible foundation or a semi-sub foundation is a type of floating wind foundation that is partly submerged to provide station keeping and stability.
 It typically comprises a submerged hull typically pontoon-type columns joint together with the foundation by large tubulars.
 The benefits with the semi-sub is to avoid large wave loads by having the smaller tubulars in the splash zone.
+The mooring solution is normally clump weight foundations for hard soil conditions and suction anchor foundations for softer soil.

 A SPAR is a cylinder that floats vertically in the water, often with ballast tanks in parts of the cylinder volume.
 Such wind foundation types may also be constructed of steel, concrete or a combination thereof.